teppyboy/SirHurtAPI/README.md

 ### Features
 - Easier to make SirHurt V4 custom ui.
 - Gay code but works
+- super cringe api, dosent use timer.
 - DA WARUDOOOOOOOOOO
 - No axon (go check it its open source and theres no pipe lol)

 ### Changelog
 ```
+- v1.0.3.3
++ Execute and Execute now have bool Forced, check all available function for more info.
 - v1.0.3.2
 + DownloadDll now has option to download SirHurtInjector, DownloadDll(true) = Download SirHurtInjector + SirHurt,DownloadDll(false) = Download SirHurt only.
 - v1.0.3.1